SupernovaNus/MedEvalPro/README.md

 As there are only 2 relevant features (`bin_no` and `drug`) and the final label (i.e., `pharmacy_claim_approval`) may be affected by many factors not included in the dataset, it could be difficult to make a robust classification.

 Surprisingly, it turns out that we can actually do an excellent job on this task!
 We find that most classification models can achieve 94\% of accuracy in predicting the claim approval.
-We find that, this is because a claim will {\it never} be approved if its drug is not on a payer’s plan or is not preferred (i.e., those drugs associated with reject code `70` or `75` in Fig.~\ref{tab}).
+We find that, this is because a claim will *never* be approved if its drug is not on a payer’s plan or is not preferred (i.e., those drugs associated with reject code `70` or `75` in the formulary table).
 We conclude that `bin` and `drug` are robust predictors for the chance of claim approval!

 <img src="https://github.com/SupernovaNus/MedEvalPro/blob/main/Images/all_claims_cv_scores_algorithm.jpg" width="600">